Sony Alpha a6600 Review:

 Although oversaturated, the video is clear and sharp with good color.

-The audio is of a reasonable volume and audible, despite being a little noisy.
+Despite being a little noisy, the audio is of a reasonable volume and audible.

 The LCD was facing me over the lens so I could check the volume indicators and other settings while making sure I didn’t have spinach in my teeth.